redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 ### recovery-tools-binding

-By default, the redpesk OS recovery feature isn't activated so it requires to install the `recovery-tools-binding-scripts` on your redpesk OS image.
-This package contains necessary [scripts]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#useable-tools-help %}) needed for recovery mode activation.
+By default, the redpesk OS recovery feature isn't activated so it requires the installation of `recovery-tools-binding-scripts` on your redpesk OS image.
+This package contains necessary [scripts]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#useable-tool-help %}) needed for recovery mode activation.

 ```sh
 dnf install recovery-tools-binding-scripts